-4.20 -fmath-errno
+4.21 -fmath-errno

-Require ('-fmath-errno') or do not require ('-fno-math-errno') math functions to indicate errors.
+Require ('-fmath-errno' [default, except with '-Ofast']) or do not require ('-fno-math-errno') math functions to indicate errors.

 Use -fmath-errno if your source code uses errno to check the status of math function calls.
 If your code never uses errno, you can use -fno-math-errno to unlock optimizations such as: